-Component Independent Installation Notes Identity Applications Yes Must have its own OSP.
+Component Independent Installation Notes Identity Manager Engine Yes Identity Applications Yes Must have its own OSP.
 Identity Applications and OSP must be installed on the same computer.
-IMPORTANT: Identity Manager 4.7 does not support a remotely installed OSP.
+IMPORTANT: Identity Manager does not support a remotely installed OSP.
 If you are upgrading to this version, you must use OSP that is installed with Identity Applications upgrade and then copy the OSP settings from your existing OSP server to the new server where OSP are installed.
-For more information, see "Post-Upgrade Tasks for Identity Applications Components" on page 150.
+For more information, see "Post-Upgrade Tasks for Identity Applications Components" on page 214.
 Identity Reporting Yes Can have its own OSP.
 The installer supports a locally or a remotely installed OSP for installing or upgrading Identity Reporting.
 OSP No The installer does not support a remotely installed OSP for Identity Applications.
 You must install OSP and Identity Applications on the same computer.
 IMPORTANT: If you are upgrading to this version, you must use OSP that is installed with Identity Applications upgrade and then copy the OSP settings from your existing OSP server to the new server where OSP is installed.
-For more information, see "Post-Upgrade Tasks for Identity Applications Components" on page 150.
-SSPR Yes The installer supports a standalone installation and an upgrade of SSPR.
+For more information, see "Post-Upgrade Tasks for Identity Applications Components" on page 214.

+Component Independent Installation Notes SSPR Yes The installer supports a standalone installation and an upgrade of SSPR.
+If you are installing or upgrading SSPR in a Standard Edition, NetIQ recommends that you install or upgrade SSPR on a standalone server.
+In other words, SSPR must not be installed on the same server as Identity Reporting.
 IMPORTANT: If you are upgrading to this version where Identity Applications and SSPR are deployed on different servers, and you want to restore the existing SSPR settings to the new server where SSPR is installed, ensure that you modify the SSPR settings on the new SSPR server by using the ConfigUpdate utility.
-For more information, see "Post-Upgrade Tasks for Identity Applications Components" on page 150.
-Identity Applications Database Yes Reporting Database Yes Sentinel Log Management for IGA Yes
+For more information, see "Post-Upgrade Tasks for Identity Applications Components" on page 214.
+Identity Applications Database Yes Reporting Database Yes Sentinel Log Management for Identity Governance and Administration (Sentinel Log Management) Yes